Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 See how our research transforms people’s lives in our community, throughout the UK and around the world

 Read our guidance for staff, students and applicants.

 14 October is Allied Health Professions (AHP) Day.
 Physiotherapy students, Ysi Henry and Amar Dhani, recently helped develop the future strategy for AHPs in England, entitled ‘AHPs into Action’.

 October is Black History Month.
 A month dedicated to recognising the outstanding contributions that individuals of Black heritage have made.

-In light of this, we are launching a new campaign Black and Beyond: Celebrating Black excellence.
+In light of this, we have launched a campaign Black and Beyond: Celebrating Black excellence.

 This campaign is a student/staff collaboration and was prompted by our very own final year medical students, Khadija Owusu and Lucrece Wasolua-Kibeti, who were keen to see increased representation and celebration of our Black staff and students at St Georges, recognising the importance of role models from Black backgrounds.
 The development of the campaign has been supported by a range of staff and students.